Sessile Oak (Quercus petraea)

 The Sessile Oak is as long lived as the Pedunculate oak, regularly living over 500 years, but because of their less useful timber (and possibly lower acorn yields) have been planted much less.
 Its acorns are not carried on stalks (peduncles), but on the outer twigs (sessile).
 Quercus petraea is more common in the hills of the West and North on lighter, more acid soils, rather than the richer lowland sites preferred by Q. robur.
 This explains its alternative common names - the Welsh or Cornish oak.
 It does not tolerate flooding, although it's more shade tolerant than the English Oak.
 Oak trees are today facing many threats, among which is the potentially catastrophic threat of Phytophthora ("Sudden Oak Death").

-Oaks are wonderful tree for wildlife.
+Oaks are wonderful trees for wildlife.
 They support more fauna than any other tree in the UK, including 284 insect species and, of course, their predators (bats, birds etc.).
 Their acorns provide useful food for a wide range of birds and small mammals, and even their leaf mould supports specialist fungi.

 Plants For Sale